-Living with an incontinent cat can be a real challenge, for both human and pet.
+Living with an incontinent senior cat can be a real challenge.
 Cats like to be clean, so they’ll be mortified by their inability to control their elimination.
-It’s no picnic for owners either, who have to clean it up.
+It’s not easy for owners because they have to clean it up.

 Old age will undoubtedly play a part in incontinence, but there will always be a medical explanation.
 This could be organ failure, loss of senses, or arthritis preventing trips to the litter tray.

 If your older cat is struggling with incontinence, be patient and understanding.
 Your cat will be horrified every time they have an accident.
 Scolding them will not end will only aggravate their condition.
 This guide will offer advice and support on living with an incontinent senior cat.

 My Senior Cat is Urinating While Sleeping

 Incontinence is a widespread problem for older cats.
 It becomes particularly troublesome if they cannot stay dry while sleeping.
 Felines, especially older ones, love to sleep.
 If they lose control of their bladder every time, they take a nap it could get messy.